Posted by Kristen Hamilton on June 21, 2015 at 1:40 PM

 - Eliminating unnecessary words

-My proofreading service does not focus on improving sentence structure, maintaining consistency, or improving clarity and logic of scenes.
+My copyediting service does not focus on improving sentence structure, maintaining consistency, or improving clarity and logic of scenes.
 (If this is what you're looking for, check out my line editing service.)
-Also, my proofreading service also does not include fact checking.
+Also, my copyediting service also does not include fact checking.

 What This Includes: